ethanabrooks/dissertation/policy-iteration.typ

   <majumdar_improving_2020>,
   <ammanabrolu_learning_2021>,
 ).
-Another approach encodes RL trajectories into token sequences, and processes them with a foundation model, model representations as input to deep RL architectures
+Another approach encodes RL trajectories into token sequences, and processes them with a foundation model, and passes the model outputs to deep RL architectures
 #cites(<li_pre-trained_2022>, <tarasov_prompts_2022>, <tam_semantic_2022>).
 Finally, a recent set of approaches (which we will focus on in this Related Work